Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Believe nothing you hear, and only one half that you see.
+> Believe in one thing too much and you have no room for new ideas.

 <!-- QUOTE_END -->